-Step Description 1 In the Model Wizard, click on the ' Perspective' drop-down arrow and select 'Management MDG Technology Builder'.
-In the 'MDG Technology Builder' group select the 'Basic Template' Pattern.
-Click on the Create Pattern(s) button.
+Step Description 1 In the 'Model Builder' dialog, click on the <perspective name=""> button and select 'Management MDG Technology Builder'.</perspective> In the 'MDG Technology Builder' group select the 'Basic Template' Pattern.
+Click on the Create Model button.
 A prompt displays for the Technology name.
 2 Enter a name for your new MDG Technology, and click on the OK button.
 This will create a basic template of Packages and example elements, which can be used as a starting point for creating an MDG Technology.
-The template includes three Packages, each having the same name as the technology but a different stereotype corresponding to the type of Profile they define: < 3 Within each Package, open the diagram and, referring to the sample elements provided, add additional items to the Profile.
+The template includes three Packages, each having the same name as the technology but a different stereotype corresponding to the type of Profile they define: • < <- Package for defining a Profile containing the Stereotypes users will apply to elements • < <diagram profile="">> - Package for a Profile describing the diagram types users will create</diagram> • < <toolbox profile="">> - Package for a Profile describing the elements to show in a toolbox</toolbox>

+3 Within each Package, open the diagram and, referring to the sample elements provided, add additional items to the Profile.
 The Profile Toolbox contains a page of Profile Helper icons that, when dragged onto the diagram, help you create and populate the elements of the various Profiles.
 4 Save each of these Profiles to disk.
 5 Incorporate the saved Profiles into an MDG Technology.